drawveloper/vex/README.md

 Integrations may offer limited control to  Flags or Releases, depending on the capacities of the external API.
 An external API might integrate `vex` itself as a remote configuration manager in order to fully leverage of flags and releases.
 At the very least, integrations can always produce side-effects by calling APIs and responding to external hooks by defining public endpoints.

+## Examples

+Some examples of repositories implementing apps and platforms:

+- [vtex-apps/std](https://github.com/vtex-apps/std) - the standard library for vex, implementing all core services.
+- [vtex-apps/webops](https://github.com/vtex-apps/webops) - the VTEX end-to-end frontend platform.
+- [vtex-platforms/fashioneurope](https://github.com/vtex-platforms/fashioneurope) - an example platform with a storefront.

 # Using vex as a developer

 For developers, `vex` allows **apps** to declare the **configuration** they accept both at **build-time** and at **run-time**, as well as the **infrastructure** they require to run.
 Apps may also declare the **resources** they own and manage, as well as the **policies** they require to access other apps' resources.